DaxtonD/freemannotes/README.md

 You write.
 It works.

-No friction up front — but a lot of capability underneath.
+Simple if you want,  but a lot of capability underneath.

 Built with: